zaicodes/blingz-accessories/README.md

 ### Target Audience

 Blingz targets fashion-forward individuals with a passion for jewellery.
-This audience, keen on curated and elegant pieces, values user-friendly features like detailed descriptions, ratings, effortless cart management, and personalized profiles for quick checkouts.
-They actively participate by freely rating items and leaving reviews, contributing to a vibrant community within the brand.
+This audience, keen on curated and elegant pieces, values user-friendly features like detailed descriptions, effortless cart management, and personalized profiles for quick checkouts.

 ## User Experience (UX)